-- A specification of the railways that fall under the management of ProRail, with the accompanying railway infrastructure and decommissioned lines. - A specification of the transition points to connected railways that fall outside the management of ProRail.
+- An overview of the main railways managed by ProRail, including the associated infrastructural elements and facilities and the railways that have fallen into disuse. - A specification of the connected railways that fall outside the management of ProRail.

-3.2.1 Railway network managed by ProRail
+2.2.1 Railway network managed by ProRail

-Appendix 1 shows the Railway network31 managed by ProRail.
-This appendix also includes a table with the railways designated as part of the main railway network32 that link up with the sidings in port and industrial areas.
+0 shows the railways12 managed by ProRail.
+This appendix also includes a table with the railways designated as part of the main railway network13 that link up with the sidings in port and industrial areas.